svx/k8-traefik/docs/get-started/application-proxy.md

 In the third and last part, you will deploy a application to your Kubernetes cluster.
 This application will use Traefik as reverse proxy on Kubernetes.

-You will use use the example application [traefik/whoami](https://github.com/traefik/whoami "Link to example application on GitHub"), the principles are applicable to any other application.
+You will use the example application [traefik/whoami](https://github.com/traefik/whoami "Link to example application on GitHub"), the principles are applicable to any other application.

 ---